KeitaGrant/KeitaGrant.github.io/projects/vacay.md

 ---

 This was a short assignment that I did for my ICS 212 class.
 The objective for this assignment was to utilize custom functions and in this case, I made functions that multiplied numbers and either returned a message displaying if the input was correct or incorrect.
 The main goal of this assignment was to practice using Unix as well as creating a makefile to make an executable program.
-Another useful tool was to seed random generator using UNIX time
+Another useful tool that I learned was to seed random generator using UNIX time.

-Here is some code that illustrates how we read values from the line sensors:
+Here is some code that illustrates how I randomly generated numbers and keeping track of the correct/incorrect amount of questions answered:

 ```cpp
 48   while(num < questions) {